cScarlson/SDB/README.md

 1. the transaction type (read, write, etc)

 ### store(): ###
-the store on which the current transactions will be on.
+the store on which the current transactions will be.
 This can be any from the second argument of the tr() method.

 ### add(): ###
 once an objectStore is chosen using the .store() method, .add() can be used to insert NEW data into the database.